The Growing Role of Women in Construction

 For women in the industry or those who are interested in pursuing a career in construction, there are many resources available for support, networking, and professional development like Professional Women in Construction, Women Construction Owners and Executives (WCOE), Lowe’s digital movement Generation T, Beck Technology partner Miron Construction’s Build Like a Girl, and the National Association of Women in Construction (NAWIC), which founded Women in Construction Week.

 Founded in 1953 in Fort Worth, Texas to support women working in construction, NAWIC now has 114 chapters throughout the country.
 The organization started Women in Construction Week (WIC Week) in 1998 to celebrate, educate, and promote the role of women in the industry.
 2022’s “theme is ‘Envision Equity’, which seeks to raise awareness of opportunities for women to enjoy a wide range of roles in the construction industry, from tradeswomen to project managers to administrative positions and even businesses ownership.”
 This year’s WIC Week is recognized March 6-12.
-For WIC Week events open to anyone, click here.
+For more on WIC Week events open to anyone.

 Related Posts